HariniMS/linear-Regression-Machine-learning/README.md

 Goal of this Linear regression is to best fit the line so that it should cover all the datapoints(data)

-(by using **Y = mX + C** --> equation of the line , where y is the target feature, m is the intercept
+(by using **Y = mX + C** --> equation of the line , where

+  y is the target feature

+  m is the intercept

   X is the input feature

   C is the coeffients )